-This issue reared its head in 2018 and this is not always an easy question to answer.
+This issue rears its head every year and this is not always an easy question to answer.
 As a general rule of thumb we advise all sellers to run their practice as if they are not selling, which includes keeping the staff unaware of the sale, until the purchase and sale agreement is executed.
 The reasons for this are: 1) the sale is never a sure thing until it is closes, so no reason to distract or concern the staff with it until then; 2) the staff, like clients, may object to the sale simply because it is a change and they may feel they have the ability to veto it if you let them; 3) the more people who know about the sale, the less likely it will be kept confidential and the last thing you want is a staff member accidentally letting the news slip to a client.

 However, every seller knows their staff better than we do and so it is really up to them whether the staff is informed or not.
 Sometimes, the seller and staff are really close.
 In some sales, there are a few key staff members that are really highly valued and the seller feels they will be hurt or offended if not informed early on.